Chicken cutlets by Anna

 Serve immediately with mashed potatoes, rice or french fries and your favourite salad.

-You can squeeze a lemon over the chicken to enhance the flavour of and to give the dish a fresh, clean taste.
+You can squeeze a lemon over the chicken to enhance the flavour and to give the dish a fresh, clean taste.

 Side dishes suggestions

-Bom apetite!!!
+Smacznego or Bom apetite!!!

 Related Posts

-Polish Chicken Soup
+Polish Tomato Soup

 Traditional Polish Chicken Soup – Rosół